MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/docker.md

 * If you use Microsoft-hosted agents to run your builds, the Docker images are not cached from build to build since you get a new machine for every build.
 This will make your builds on Microsoft-hosted agents run longer than those on your development machine.

-* If you use Hosted Linux agents, then the agent itself runs in a container.
+* If you use agents from the Hosted Linux Preview pool, then the agent itself runs in a container.
 This has some implications when you use docker-compose to spin up additional containers.
 As an example, there is no network connectivity from the agent container to the composition containers.
 Use `docker-compose exec` as a way of executing commands from the agent container in one of the composition containers.
+Also, you should upgrade those builds to use the _Hosted Ubuntu 1604_ pool, where the agents do not run in containers.

 ::: moniker-end